openfaas/docs/docs/openfaas-pro/iam/example-auth0.md

-# Auth0 Example for OpenFaaS IAM
+# Example for OpenFaaS IAM

 In order to access the OpenFaaS API, a JWT Issuer must first be registered with the system.
+In this example we will be using Auth0 as the identity provider for OpenFaaS.

 Create an application on Auth0 for the OpenFaaS gateway, you'll need to obtain the corresponding "client_id".

+> For more details on how to register different providers see: [Single Sign-On (SSO) for the OpenFaaS](/openfaas-pro/sso/overview/)

-## Register the Issuer for Auth0
+## Register the Issuer

 An Issuer for `https://alexellis.eu.auth0.com/` might look like this: